 Worried about living a life of poverty during your golden years?
-Longevity insurance is a little-known policy that could prevent that!
+Longevity insurance is a little-known policy that could prevent that.

 Longevity insurance offers a solution for retirees

 The number of people living past their 100th birthday is growing.
-So when you stop working, the great anxiety inherent in retirement planning is not knowing how much to save for later in life vs. how much you can afford to live on and spend in the early years of your retirement.
+When you stop working, the great anxiety inherent in retirement planning is not knowing how much to save for later in life vs. how much you can afford to live on and spend in the early years of your retirement.

 That’s where a longevity insurance policy comes in…